PetrosVav/map-reduce-kmeans/README.md

 # Clustering of Taxi Trip Data using Spark
 ## Dataset
 The dataset is the 2015 Yellow Taxi Trip Data.
 It includes trip records from all trips completed in yellow taxis from in NYC from January to June in 2015.
-Due to limited resources we used a subset o 2 GB of the dataset.
+Due to limited resources we used a subset of 2 GB of the dataset.
 This subset is availlable [here](http://www.cslab.ntua.gr/courses/atds/yellow_trip_data.zip).
 The .zip file contains two .csv files.
 The first contains all the necessary information about a route and the second contains information about the taxi vendors.
 ## Algorithm
 We implemented the K-means with k=5, that clusters the pickup locations in five regions, in order to find the coordinates of the top 5 pickup locations.
 ## Requirements